-Activity Description 2016/17 Budget Expenditure (Revenue) Net Cost \$'000 2017/18 Budget Expenditure (Revenue) Net Cost \$'000 Environmental This coming develope on incompanies policy 547 565 Management This service develops environmental policy, coordinates and implements environmental projects (44) (45) and works with other services to improve Council's environmental performance.
-503 520 Waste Management & Street Cleaning This service provides kerbside rubbish collections of garbage, and recycling waste from all households and some commercial properties in Council.
+Activity Description 2016/17 Budget Expenditure (Revenue) Net Cost \$'000 2017/18 Budget Expenditure (Revenue) Net Cost \$'000 Environmental This service develops environmental policy, 547 565 Management coordinates and implements environmental projects (44) (45) and works with other services to improve Council's environmental performance.
+503 , Waste Management & Street Cleaning This service provides kerbside rubbish collections of garbage, and recycling waste from all households and some commercial properties in Council.
 It also 2,613 2,673 provides street cleaning (14/15 only), leaf collection and street litter bins throughout Council.
-2,613 2,673 This service covers a range of areas such as tree 3,661 4,137 Parks and Gardens pruning, planting, removal, planning and street tree strategies, management of conservation and (95) (332) parkland areas, creeks and other areas of environmental significance.
+2,613 3 2,673 This service covers a range of areas such as tree 3,661 4,137 Parks and Gardens pruning, planting, removal, planning and street tree strategies, management of conservation and (95) (45) 520 2,673 2,673 parkland areas, creeks and other areas of environmental significance.
 Parks Management provides management and implementation of open space strategies and maintenance programs.
 3,566 3,805